Hard Floor Camper Trailer

 - Water storage: Tank size upgrades are handy for those who want to carry more.
 Food grade poly tanks are better than heavy steel.
 Baffling prevents water quickly moving from side to side which can affect balance off road.

-- Body and canvas colour options to match your vehicle or discerning tastes.
+- Body colour options to match your vehicle or discerning tastes.

 - Buyer feedback on make/model – search Google with words such as make/manufacturer problem or warranty.